 Furthermore, having this peace of mind does not necessarily come at a cost, because Insurancewith individually underwrites their policies you are rated on the risk you pose not the perceived risk people think that someone with epilepsy poses, therefore our premiums are more affordable.

 At Insurancewith we have over 15 years experience in providing thousands of people with all types of epilepsy affordable travel insurance.
 Our trained medical screening advisers are able to offer confidential, friendly advice about our policy as well as specific risk assessment of your condition to offer you a tailor-made policy.

-It is easy to buy one of our policies, they are available to purchase on line or through our UK Customer Service Centre on 02038 293 875.
-Furthermore, all of our policies have a 14 day cooling off period.
-So when receive your documents if you are not completely satisfied that the cover provided suits your needs, and provided you haven’t travelled, you can return your documents for a full refund, no questions asked.
+It is easy to buy one of our policies, they are available to purchase online or through our UK Customer Service Centre on 0333 999 2679.
+Furthermore, all of our policies have a 14-day cooling off period.
+So when receiving your documents if you are not completely satisfied that the cover provided suits your needs, and provided you haven’t travelled, you can return your documents for a full refund, no questions asked.